Sewing needle: Ancient sewing needles

 A form of needle lace named nålebinding seems to generally predate knitting and crochet by thousands of years, partly because it can use far shorter rough-graded threads than knitting does.

 Native Americans were known to use sewing needles from natural sources.
 One such source, the agave plant, provided both the needle and the "thread."
 The agave leaf would be soaked for an extended period of time, leaving a pulp, long, stringy fibres, and a sharp tip connecting the ends of the fibres.
 The "needle" is essentially what was the tip end of the leaf.
 Once the fibres dried, the fibres and "needle" could then be used to sew items together.

 Sewing needles are an application of wire-making technology, which started to appear in the second millennium B.C.
 Some fine examples of Bronze Age gold toques are made of very consistent gold wire, which is more malleable than bronze.
-However, copper and bronze needles do not need to be as long: the eye can be made by turning the wire back on itself and redrawing it through the die.
+However, copper and bronze needles do not need to be as long, as the eye can be made by turning the wire back on itself and redrawing it through the die.